-Marketing expenses of \$5.2 million were incurred in Q4 2024 compared to \$5.5 million in Q4 2023.
-Marketing expenses in FY2024 were \$15.5 million compared to \$14.1 million in FY2023.
-As a percentage of revenues, FY2024 marketing expenses decreased to 52% of revenues from 75% of revenues for FY2023, reflecting increasing effectiveness in the Company's marketing efforts.
-The increase in marketing expenses in FY2024 compared to FY2023 was attributed to higher player acquisition volumes and increased revenue at a lower cost per player.
+Marketing expenses of \$4.1 million were incurred in Q1 2025 compared to \$3.7 million in Q1 2024.
+As a percentage of revenues, Q1 2025 marketing expenses decreased to 52% of revenues from 62% of revenues for Q1 2024, reflecting increasing effectiveness in the Company's marketing efforts.
+The increase in marketing expenses in Q1 2025 compared to Q1 2024 was attributed to higher player acquisition volumes and increased revenue.

-Marketing expenses are the main driver of growth in revenue and player acquisition and are completely at the discretion of management.
-The cost per player acquisition in FY2024 has decreased compared to FY2023 and management continues to work on marketing optimization to reduce the cost per player acquisition further.
+Marketing expenses are the main driver of growth in revenue and player acquisition and are completely at the discretion of management, and management continues to work on marketing optimization to reduce the per-player acquisition cost.